Washi1337/AsmResolver/docs/peimage/dotnet.rst

 Blob, Strings, US and GUID streams
 ----------------------------------

 The blob, strings, user-strings and GUID streams are all very similar in the sense that they all provide a storage for data referenced by the tables stream.
-Each of these streams have a very similar API in AsmResolver.
+Each of these streams has a very similar API in AsmResolver.

 +------------------------+----------------------+
 | Class                  | Method               |